HRussellZFAC023/UserScript-Compiler/README.md

 ## Feedback and Issues

 Have suggestions or found a bug?
-Please visit the [GitHub repository](https://github.com/HRussellZFAC023/UserScript-Compiler) to open issues or provide feedback.
+Please visit feel free to open issues or provide feedback.